 There is no change to PMB.

 The PMB chair will be elected in the next PMB meeting because TGP has been PMB chair for a year.
 A new PMB sectary shall be selected from facility other than SNS, as PP is the TSC chair.
-The nominations these 2 positions will be collected by the next PMB meeting.
+The nominations for these 2 positions will be collected by the next PMB meeting.

 Minutes from the last meeting